GENERAL STATEMENTS FOR ALL SERVICES (Rentals, Sales, Live Sound Engineering, DJ Services)

 equipment; (e) SETUP LOCATION MOVE-PURCHASER moves initial setup location after gear is already partially or fully

 setup; and finally (f) MARSHALING-a process required by the unions that are in control of all convention centers.
-EDEN must charge
+PROVIDER must charge

 a nominal amount of $15.00/hour (per technician), for every hour we spend working for the PURCHASER to marshal the gear for them.
 If feasible, we

-will attempt to disclose any extra charges at the event location, (especially if they exceed $200.00), but it may be necessary to disclose these extra
+will attempt to disclose any extra charges prior to the actuall event, or at the event location, (especially if they exceed $250.00), but it may be necessary to

-charges later by email or telephone, after our engineer(s)/technician(s) has had time to discuss said charges with the PROVIDER'S corporate office.
-PROVIDER
+disclose these extra charges later by email or telephone, after our engineer(s)/technician(s) has had time to discuss said charges with the PROVIDER'S

-reserves the right to AUTOMATICALLY charge PURCHASER'S credit card (on file), on client's behalf, for these extra charges immediately upon their occurance or shortly thereafter,
+corporate office.
+PROVIDER reserves the right to AUTOMATICALLY charge PURCHASER'S credit card on file, on client's behalf, for these extra charges immediately upon their occurance or

 VI.
 PERSONAL GUARANTEE: Personal guarantee, by the purchaser (by signature OR payment), is agreed upon for this contract.
 It